TSgthb/SQL_Projects/Library Management System/README.md

 ## Project overview

 This project demonstrates the implementation of a library management system using SQL Server.
-It includes creating the database and schema (DDL), loading data from CSV sources, performing CRUD operations, creating summary tables using CTAS patterns, and developing advanced queries and stored procedures for operational reporting and data maintenance.
-The documentation below follows the comments and descriptions provided in the supplied SQL scripts and preserves the original task-level explanations.
+It includes creating the database and schema, loading data from CSV sources, performing CRUD operations, creating summary tables using CTAS patterns, and developing advanced queries and stored procedures for operational reporting and data maintenance.

 ## Objectives